Connect with a certified trainer for free

 Symptoms

-Common symptoms of oarsman’s wrist include pain and swelling around the tendons of the wrist.
+Common symptoms of wrist tenosynovitis include wrist pain and swelling around the tendons of the wrist.
+In some cases, De Quervain’s tenosynovitis—a specific type of wrist tenosynovitis—can cause similar symptoms, especially in the thumb side of the wrist.
 Other common symptoms include:

 • Pain that radiates up and down the forearm